 A number of the other species within the biotope can also be found within rockpools where hyposaline conditions can be found for short periods (Newell, 1979).
 Consequently, a decrease in salinity within the benchmark of this pressure may not cause significant mortalities.
-For example,

-Semibalanus balanoides can tolerate salinities between 12 and 50 psu, below and above this cirral activity ceases (Foster, 1970).
+For example, Semibalanus balanoides can tolerate salinities between 12 and 50 psu, below and above this cirral activity ceases (Foster, 1970).
 Carcinus maenas is a mobile species and can move to suitable conditions on the shore.

 Sensitivity assessment.
-This biotope is recorded from both variable salinity (18 - 40 ppt) (Connor et al., 2004).
+This biotope is recorded from both variable (18 - 40 ppt) (Connor et al., 2004).
 A decrease in salinity at the benchmark would create a reduced salinity regime (18-30) for a year.
 As Ascophyllum nodosum occurs in estuarine conditions, inhabits areas subject to salinities as low as 8 psu, and can tolerate seven days at a salinity of 5 (Laffoley & Hiscock, 1993; Connan & Stengel, 2011) it is unlikely to suffer a reduction in abundance due to a reduction in salinity at the benchmark level.
-Similarly, Fucus vesiculosus is also found in estuarine conditions and can survive for seven weeks at 5 ppt (Back et al., 1991).
+Similarly, both of the characteristic Fucus spp. can tolerate low salinity.
 Therefore, resistance is assessed as 'High' at the benchmark so that resilience is assessed as 'High' and sensitivity as 'Not sensitive' at the benchmark level.

-Water flow (tidal current) changes (local)

-Not sensitive Q: High A: Medium C: Medium
+Water flow (tidal High Not sensitive current) changes (local) Q: High A: Medium C: Medium Q: High A: High C: High A: High C: High A: Medium C: Med